Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By Irishwitch from Aurora, CO

-Since the death of my husband, I really had to give up some of the things I am used to using in order to save money.
-Kitchen scouring pads were one of them.
 To save on money but still get the job of crusty, burnt pots and pans clean, I recycle my aluminum foil.
 Why throw what has been used to cover something up with away?

 I like to recycle the red nets that fruit comes in sometimes and use them as scouring pads.
 They work great in scrubbing your kitchen sink out with baking soda, as a pan scrubber, and are even good at scrubbing stickers off items!

-This is a guide about using aluminum foil as pot scrubber.
+This is a page about using aluminum foil as pot scrubber.
 The next time you need to scour pots and pans, grab a piece of aluminum foil, wad it up into a ball, and easily remove cooked on food.